Category Archives: 1955 Films

 This only deepens their relationship as events unfold and take a darker and more dire turn.

 They rely on each other as teammates rather than despise each other over their love for another man.
-Intelligently, they spend their energy on making sure the insipid man gets his just comeuppance for his dirty deeds.
+Intelligently, they spend their energy ensuring the insipid man gets his just comeuppance for his dirty deeds.

 Nicole leads Christina in the direction she needs to go.

-The black and white cinematography is highly influential to the mood.
-With each unexpected twist or scene of peril, the lighting is perfect in radiating the suspense.
-The camera juxtaposes the frequent glowing of the white against the dark black exuding a frightening, ghost-like presentation.
+The black-and-white cinematography is highly influential on the mood.
+With each unexpected twist or scene of peril, the lighting radiates suspense.
+The camera juxtaposes the frequent glowing of the white against the dark black, exuding a frightening, ghost-like presentation.

 The entire setting of the school is laden with dark corners that provide good elements of foreboding and sinister moments to come.

 Clouzet uses frequent shots of objects to enhance the tension even further.
-Closeups of a dripping bathtub, a typewriter with a man’s hat and gloves, a woman’s feet as she removes her shoes, and a woman running in terror through the school.
+There are close-ups of a dripping bathtub, a typewriter with a man’s hat and gloves, a woman’s feet as she removes her shoes, and a woman running in terror through the school.

 These facets only enhance the overall experience as the suspense and the terror begin to mount.

-Diabolique (1955) is considered one of the greatest thrillers of all time and I concur mightily with this assessment.
-A French version of Psycho (1960), that combines an acclaimed director’s ingenious subtle ideas into a giant web of delicious filmmaking.
+Diabolique (1955) is considered one of the greatest thrillers of all time, and I concur with this assessment.
+A French version of Psycho (1960) that combines an acclaimed director’s ingenious subtle ideas into a giant web of delicious filmmaking.

-The viewer will never see the surprise ending coming even if they think they have the plot figured out.
-This point alone is reason enough to see the film realize its greatness.
+The surprise ending is never seen coming, even if the viewer thinks they have the plot figured out.
+This point alone is reason enough for the film to realize its greatness.

 Picnic-1955